-In past blog posts we’ve written about shamanic journeying to the Lower, Middle, and Upper Worlds—the Laika’s representation of the collective unconscious of all humanity.
+In past blog posts, we’ve written about the Lower, Middle, and Upper Worlds (the Laika’s representation of the collective unconscious of all humanity) and shamanic journeying.

 Buried in the vast unconscious domain of the Lower World is a trusting, loving, innocent, feminine aspect of our soul.
 For the vast majority of us, this fragment was abandoned or taken from us by the great flood of childhood conflict or past life trauma.
 For it to remain whole, it fled—leaving just the wounded self behind.